 My name is Hamed.
 I am from Afghanistan.
 I graduated from high school in 2012.
 I started working with United States military advisors in my country as interpreter/ translator in DynCorp International Company.
 Our mission was to train Afghan National Police (ANP) and the Afghan army (ANA).
 I participated in training classes to train the ANP and ANA in many different parts of their duties.
 During the five years working with US army advisors, I put my life in jeopardy, received threats, and faced rocket launches and suicide bombers.
 I survived, and unfortunately I lost some of my friends in these incidents who eagerly wanted to help the people who really need help.
 The dedication they had was admirable.
 We were willing to perform the hard work of helping the people who suffered from poverty, lack of security, education, corruption and unemployment in their lives.
 We always focused on the glory we could create and focused on the difference that we could make in the lives of other people.
 It inspired me to struggle to the challenges that I faced and ever gave up helping others.
 In 2014, I moved as a refugee to start new life.
 I worked as a taxi driver and volunteered at CWS.
 I have taken refugees shopping, to the DMV for driving tests, and registered them in English classes.
 I am serving as AmeriCorps member (since July, 2016) and have been helping other refugees with home and health orientation.
 I feel very happy to working in CWS, because I am helping those people who are really in need of help, and I can understand the unique need of refugees, because I came through this process.
 I am also in the unique position to advocate for our work, our clients, and our impact–including how our clients improve their knowledge in the area of housing and health to adjust themselves to the community and become self -sufficient in short period of time.
 It has been my honor to be part of this program to implement Intensive Community Orientation ( ICO ) to the many different refugees we resettle.
 It is rewarding to see them become self-sufficient and engaged in a healthy community.

 My name is Faridah.
 I was born in Republic of Congo (DRC).
 I was a refugee in the Uganda Nakivale camp.
-I worked with refugees for five years, helping them take care their kids at the time their parents had doctor’s appointments and UNHR appointments.
+I worked with refugees for five years.
 I moved to the USA in February 2014 and started to work at Pompieri pizza.
 I started as a dishwasher and moved up to the line cook position.
 In 2014, I started taking CNA classes and interpreting at CWS.
 I am fluent in Kinyarwanda, Swahili, French, Kinyabwisha and Luganda.
 At CWS, I worked with newly arrived refugees, showing them how to open bank accounts and how to use the bus.
 In my free time, my son and I like to watch movies.
-I am excited to be working as an AmeriCorps member working with refugees.
+I am excited to be serving a second year as an AmeriCorps member.